 A big plus of spring in Paris is the Nuit des Musee or Night of Museums.
 It’s when museums, art galleries, and cultural centers throughout the city open their doors for one night in May so visitors can experience some of the best art in the world in a very different way: totally free and very late at night.

 Traveling in Europe in spring – Eastern Europe – Hungary:

 When the grey falls away to spring, the Hungarian capital truly comes to life.
-We highlight recommend the party scene in Budapest come Spring.
+We highly recommend the party scene in Budapest in the Spring.
 There are a whole host of cultural events and exhibitions to attend.
-Visitors can lap up the annual Pálinka festival, featuring tastings of over 300 types of brandy, while the Spring Festival, a two-week spectacular, draws in the masses in with its fusion of orchestral, jazz and world music performances.
+Visitors can lap up the annual Pálinka Festival, featuring tastings of over 300 types of brandy, while the Spring Festival, a two-week spectacular, draws in the masses in with its fusion of orchestral, jazz, and world music performances.

 Here’s a great list of things to do in Spring in Budapest:

 - Ride the Budapest Eye See the cherry blossoms at the ELTE Botanical Garden

 - Enjoy a breezy BKK ferry ride Enjoy a gluttonous day at food festivals

 - Peek into historic buildings during Budapest100 Find local handicrafts at the Budapest Spring Fair Get groceries at Sunday markets in ruin bars

 - Traverse the city’s rubberized running tracks